 Findings from different studies suggested excess iron/heme iron intake to be a risk factor for cancers such as Breast Cancer and Pancreatic Cancer; however, total iron intake or non-heme iron intake may have a protective effect in colorectal and esophageal cancers.
 Based on the studies assessed in this blog, in cancers such as lung cancer and prostate cancer, no significant associations were found.
 More well-defined studies are needed to establish these findings.
+Iron supplements intake with Erythropoiesis-stimulating agents for cancer chemotherapy-induced anemia (low hemoglobin levels) may have certain benefits.
 While the intake of the right amounts of iron is important for the proper functioning of our body, its excess intake may lead to side effects and can also be fatal for children.
 Hence, consult a doctor before taking dietary iron supplements.

 Iron – The Essential Nutrient

 Iron is an essential mineral which is vital for the proper functioning of hemoglobin, a protein that is required for transporting oxygen in the blood, and for the growth and development.
 Being an essential nutrient, iron needs to be obtained from our diet.
 It also plays an important role in various other processes such as creating serotonin, muscle functioning, energy production, gastrointestinal processes, regulation of body temperature, DNA synthesis and boosting the immune system.

 Iron is stored mostly in the liver and bone-marrow as ferritin or hemosiderin.
 It may also be stored in spleen, duodenum and skeletal muscle.

 Some of the examples of food sources of iron include:

 - Dried Fruits such as dried dates and apricots

 - Soy bean

 - Heme iron